ashwinreddy/rlg/README.md

 ##Development
 Currently, tasks are being built using the MuJoCo simulation environment and some code borrowed from Gym.
 There are two tasks:

-1. Opening a door (currently does not have a robot in the environment)
+1. Opening a door (currently does not have a robot in the environment), which I developed
-2. Lifting a can using a 7 degree-of-freedom robot arm
+2. Lifting a can using a 7 degree-of-freedom robot arm, which is built using an example XML file on the MuJoCo website

+And here are the robots:
+1. Baxter, downloaded from the MuJoCo Resources (had to edit lines 37-40 to get it to work correctly)
+2. Darwin (from MJC Resources)
+3. Hand/Claw
+4. Barrett Hand

 ##Dependencies
+1. MuJoCo
-OpenAI Gym with MuJoCo Python bindings
+2. OpenAI Gym with MuJoCo Python bindings

-MuJoCo
+##Todo List
+- [ ] Debug Sandia Hand, STL files not loading for some reason?
+- [ ] Implement more tasks
+- [ ] Allow mix-and-match for robots and tasks
+- [ ] Develop code to facilitate transfer Learning
+- [ ] Implement various RL algorithms as benchmarks